 Gordon Hanson stated that he was a resident and economics professor at U.C.
-San Diego, that he had 25 years of experience in doing research in this type of statistical model being used in the report, that the methodologically sound, that the travel cost method had been cited by NOAA (National Oceanic and Atmospheric Administration) and the Environmental Protection Agency as a sound method for evaluation of environmental amenities.
+San Diego, that he had 25 years of experience in doing research in this type of statistical model being used in the report, that the methodology that had been used evaluate the amount of lost beach was appropriate and methodologically sound, that the travel cost method had been cited by NOAA (National Oceanic and Atmospheric Administration) and the Environmental Protection Agency as a sound method for evaluation of environmental amenities.
 He stated that there were hundreds of peer review studies that had used this method to determine resources and a dozen regarding beaches.
-He said that regarding alternative methods that had been frequently cited and he emphasized the difficulty and costliness of its approach, that one of the best known use of that methodology was the Southern California Beach Evaluation Project that resulted in a seven figure price tag and took ten years to complete.
+He said that regarding alternative methods that had been mentioned in the past such as the random utility model had been frequently cited and he emphasized the difficulty and costliness of its approach, that one of the best known use of that methodology was the Southern California Beach Evaluation Project that resulted in a seven figure price tag and took ten years to complete.
 He stated that the City was a sound methodological sound footing and cost effective use of taxpayers' resources.
 He stated that there were 14 studies to evaluate beach loss had higher rates so the outcome of this report with lower rate makes it defensible and credible.